Ometria/ometria.react_native_sdk/README.md

 **Be aware:** If your business already integrates with Ometria in any way, it is very important that the values sent here correspond to those in other integrations.

-E.g., the customer identified event takes a customer ID - that ID must be the same here as it is in the data API.
+E.g., the customer identified event takes a customer ID or an email - these identifiers must be the same here as it is in the data API.
+If you specify both email and customer id, both need to match.

-The events are merged on Ometria's side into one big cross-channel view of your customer behaviour, which will otherwise get very messy.
+The events are merged on Ometria's side into one big cross-channel view of your customer behaviour.
+If you use inconsistent email/customer ids, this could result in duplicate profiles created or data loss.

 ### Manually tracked events